-242. Vergil, Aeneid Selections from the epic, with emphasis on Vergil's literary aims and technique.
 Prerequisite: 112 or the equivalent.
+Offered every two years.
+242 Vergil, Aeneid Selections from the epic, with emphasis on Vergil's literary aims and technique.
+Prerequisite: 112 or the equivalent.
 Offered every third year.

-243. Lucretius Selections from the Epicurean philosopher's epic poem On the Nature of Things, with study of the philosophical and poetic background of the work, its reception in antiquity, and its relevance to modern concerns.
+243 Lucretius Selections from the Epicurean philosopher's epic poem On the Nature of Things, with study of the philosophical and poetic background of the work, its reception in antiquity, and its relevance to modern concerns.
 Prerequisite: 112 or the equivalent.
 Offered every third year.
 This course fulfills the WR graduation requirement.

-331. Cicero Letters and speeches, with stress on the political life of the age of Cicero.
+331 Cicero Letters and speeches, with stress on the political life of the age of Cicero.
 Prerequisite: at least one course at the 200-level.
 Offered every third year.

-343. Lyric and Elegy Selections from Horace and elegists such as Propertius and Tibullus, with focus on their literary technique and tradition.
+343 Lyric and Elegy Selections from Horace and elegists such as Propertius and Tibullus, with focus on their literary technique and tradition.
 Prerequisite: at least one course at the 200-level.
 Offered every two years.

-351. Tacitus Readings in the Annals, with emphasis on Roman historiography, Tacitus as historian and historical source.
+351 Tacitus Readings in the Annals, with emphasis on Roman historiography, Tacitus as historian and historical source.
 Prerequisite: at least one course at the 200-level.
 Offered every third year.

-352. Roman Satire Readings from the satires of Juvenal or Horace with study of Roman social life in the early Principate.
+352 Roman Satire Readings from the satires of Juvenal or Horace with study of Roman social life in the early Principate.
 Prerequisite: at least one course at the 200-level.

-393, 394.
-Seminar Readings and conferences on selected areas of Latin literature.
+393 Seminar Readings and conferences on selected areas of Latin literature.
 Emphasis on research skills.
 Prerequisite: at least one course at the 200-level.
 Offered occasionally.

-Classical Civilization

-200. Special Topics in Classical Civilization This course undertakes topics, issues, and texts in Classical Civilization which are not otherwise offered in the Classical Studies Curriculum.
+394 Seminar Readings and conferences on selected areas of Latin literature.
+Emphasis on research skills.
+Prerequisite: at least one course at the 200-level.
+Offered occasionally.
+Classical Civilization 200 Special Topics in Classical Civilizations This course undertakes topics, issues, and texts in Classical Civilization which are not otherwise offered in the Classical Studies Curriculum.
 The areas may include literary, historical, or philosophical topics from Bronze Age Greece to Christian Rome.
 Will meet either Division I or Division II distribution requirement depending upon topic.
-Prerequisite dependent upon topic.

-Classical Literature and Mythology

-100. Greek and Roman Mythology A general introduction to the texts and narratives of the chief myths of Greece and Rome and their impact on Western civilizations with special reference to the fine arts: music, sculpture, painting, and literature.
+Classical Literature and Mythology 100 Greek and Roman Mythology A general introduction to the texts and narratives of the chief myths of Greece and Rome and their impact on Western civilizations with special reference to the fine arts: music, sculpture, painting, and literature.
 This course fulfills the DIV I.c. distribution requirement.

-110. Introduction to Greek Civilization Reading and discussion of key literary and historical works of ancient Greece, including works by Homer, Thucydides, the Greek tragedians and comedians, with consideration of the Greek intellectual enlightenment, Athenian democracy and the Athenian empire in their historical and cultural contexts.
+110 Intro to Greek Civilization Reading and discussion of key literary and historical works of ancient Greece, including works by Homer, Thucydides, the Greek tragedians and comedians, with consideration of the Greek intellectual enlightenment, Athenian democracy and the Athenian empire in their historical and cultural contexts.
 The literature is read in English translation.
 This course will fulfill a literature requirement in the arts and humanities distribution requirement.
 Offered every other year.
 This course fulfills the DIV I.b. distribution requirement.

-120. Roman Private Life Aspects of Roman History (c.
+120 Roman Private Life Aspects of Roman History (c.
 100 BC to AD 100), including family, role and power of women, sexuality, slavery and its variants, work, the environment and its pollution, medicine, reproduction and its management, religion, philosophies, magic, gladiatorial and animal shows, and chariot racing.
-Readings include modern historians and primary documents (in translation).Offered every two years.

-130. Women in Antiquity This course examines the lives and roles of women in three periods of Greco-Roman antiquity: Classical Greece, Late Republic/ Early Empire Rome, and Early Christian Rome.
+Readings include modern historians and primary documents (in translation).
+Offered every two years.
+130 Women in Antiquity This course examines the lives and roles of women in three periods of Greco-Roman antiquity: Classical Greece, Late Republic/ Early Empire Rome, and Early Christian Rome.
 Topics include the ancient construction of gender, sexuality, marriage, and the social and legal status of women.
 Literary and artistic remains provide the basis of writing and discussion which will be informed by current anthropological and feminist approaches.
 Offered every two years.

-140. Ancient Worlds on Film An introduction to ancient Greek and Roman history and civilization (excluding mythology) through viewing popular films about this period and reading the historical and literary sources on which those films are based.
-Wherever possible we will read original primary documents.
-This course fulfills the DIV I.c. distribution requirement.

-Classical Archaeology